kudohs/kudohs.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: My name is Justin, and I will walk you thru the process to become an expert in Apache Spark
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).